Afcon 2019: Baxter rings the changes as Bafana Bafana go in search of win against Namibia | Goal.com

 Bafana Bafana coach Stuart Baxter has made several changes to his starting XI from the side which lost to Ivory Coast in their 2019 Africa Cup of Nations (Afcon) opener.

-Bafana take on Namibia on Friday night, and after immense criticism was levelled at the mentor for his side's pragmatic style of football, Baxter has opted to bring a host of new faces into the line-up in order to register their very first win in Group D.
+South Africa take on Namibia on Friday night, and after immense criticism was levelled at the mentor for his side's pragmatic style of football, Baxter has opted to bring in a host of new faces into the line-up in order to register their very first win in Group D.

 Baxter was also forced into one change as Dean Furman recently picked up a knee injury and was a doubt for the game.

-Subsequently, Hlompho Kekana has been roped in as the SuperSport United midfielder misses out and he will partner former Sundowns teammate Bongani Zungu, who has come in for Kamohelo Mokotjo.
+Subsequently, Hlompho Kekana has been roped in as the SuperSport United midfielder misses out.
+Kekana will partner former Sundowns teammate Bongani Zungu, who has come in for Kamohelo Mokotjo.

 Meanwhile, Baxter and his technical team have also introduced Sibusiso Vilakazi, who earns his first start of the competition.
 The 29-year-old came on as a substitute against the Ivorians.

 Perhaps the most surprising change has been that of Ronwen Williams.
-The shot-stopper was a surprise inclusion in the first games but put on a stellar showing.
+The shot-stopper was a surprise inclusion in the first game but put on a stellar showing.

 However, Baxter has preferred Darren Keet this time around as he returns to the starting XI.